Travelling comes in many shapes and sizes, it’s a deeply personal experience and even more so when you travel solo.

 Meeting fellow travellers who are on their own journeys and banding together to explore or just to hang out at the end of the day is a great experience.

 In some cases you will end up in making long term friendships, or who knows maybe even meet the love of your life.

-A friend of mine backpacked through South East Asia, just before the world turned upside down from the pandemic, and his stories are so amazing that till this day i never get bored of listening to them.
+A friend of mine backpacked through South East Asia, just before the world turned upside down from the pandemic.
+Her stories are so amazing that till this day i never get bored of listening to them.